-SEO and PPC are two of the most common forms of digital marketing in the world.
-They both offer a lot to growing businesses, but you may be wondering which is better — SEO or PPC?
+SEO and PPC advertising are two of the most common forms of digital marketing in the world.
+They both offer a lot to growing businesses, but you may be wondering which is better?
 Well, it's essential to understand their differences, so you know what works best for your company.

-Search Engine Optimization (SEO) is a process that can help you rank highly in search engines such as Google.
-Achieving this ranking will attract organic traffic from these powerful platforms and increase the likelihood of potential consumers finding your products when they make their own searches for keywords related to what it is you offer.
+Search Engine Optimisation is a process that can help you rank high in search engines such as Google.
+Achieving top ranking will attract organic traffic from these powerful platforms and increase the likelihood of potential consumers finding your products when they make their own searches for keywords related to what it is you offer.

 Search engines are the primary source for PPC advertisers.
 Bidding is done on certain keywords related to specific marketplaces and products searched online.
 You might have noticed top search result pages tagged with an "Ad" marker because of PPC advertisement.